Transcaucasian Military District

 The Transcaucasian Military District, a military district of the Soviet Armed Forces, traces its history to May 1921 and the incorporation of Armenia, Azerbaijan, and Georgia into the Soviet Union.
-It was disbanded by being redesignated as a Group of Forces in the early 1990s after the Soviet Union collapse.
-The military district formed as a basis of the modern day armed forces of Armenia, Azerbaijan, and Georgia as well as unrecognized polities of Abkhazia, the Republic of Artsakh and South Ossetia.
+It was disbanded by being redesignated as a Group of Forces in the early 1990s, after the Soviet Union collapsed.
+The military district formed as a basis of the modern day armed forces of Armenia, Azerbaijan, and Georgia as well as unrecognized polities of Abkhazia and South Ossetia.

 History

 The Transcaucasian Military District was originally formed from the Red Army's Separate Caucasian Army, which became the Red Banner Caucasian Army in August 1923.
 On 17 May 1935, the Red Banner Caucasus Army was redesignated the Transcaucasian Military District.
 The Georgian, Armenian, and Azerbaijani national formations, plus units from the 11th Soviet Red Army, all joined the new district about this time.

 In July 1936 the District's formations and units received designations according to the countrywide numbering scheme and became: the 9th (formerly 1st Caucasus) Mountain Rifle Division, named for the Central Executive Committee of the Georgian SSR; the 20th (formerly 3rd Caucasus) Mountain Rifle Division; the 47th (former 1st) Georgian Mountain Rifle Division, named for Joseph Stalin; the 63rd (former 2nd) Georgian Mountain Rifle Division, named for Mikhail Frunze; the 76th Armenian Mountain Rifle Division, named after Comrade Voroshilov, and the 77th Аzerbaijani Mountain Rifle Division, named for Grigoriy Ordzhonikidze.

 On 22 June 1941 the District consisted of the 3rd (4th, 20th, and 47th Rifle Divisions), 23rd Rifle Corps (136th and 138th Rifle Divisions) and 40th Rifle Corps (9th and 31st Rifle Division), the 28th Mechanised Corps, which included the 6th and 54th Tank Divisions and the 236th Motorised Division, five unattached divisions – the 63rd, 76th, and 77th Rifle, the 17th Mountain Cavalry Division and the 24th Cavalry Division, and three fortified regions.

 On 1 August 1941 the 46th Army was formed from the 3rd Rifle Corps headquarters.
 45th Army was formed from the 23rd Rifle Corps.
 45th and 46th Armies guarded the Turkish border.
 The 44th Army was formed from the 40th Rifle Corps and the 47th Army formed from the 27th Mechanized Corps.
 Both armies were deployed on the Iranian border.
 On 23 August, the military district became the Transcaucasus Front.
 District headquarters was subordinated to the front's military council and directed the formation of new units.
 It was disbanded on 14 September 1941.

 On 28 January 1942, the military district was reformed when the Caucasian Front was divided into the Transcaucasian Military District and the Crimean Front.
 The district was commanded by Ivan Tyulenev and included the 45th and 46th Armies, as well as 4 rifle divisions and a rifle brigade.
 On 28 April 1942, the district became the second formation of the Transcaucasian Front.